-Some staff at the University of Sussex and 60 other universities have voted to take industrial action this term.
-Find out how we are supporting you through the strikes and why they are happening.
+Some staff at the University of Sussex and 60 other universities voted to take industrial action in the 2019 autumn term.
+Find out how we are supporting you and why the strikes happened.

-In addition, Union members are being asked to take another form of action known as action short of a strike (ASOS) between 25 November 2019 and 29 April 2020.
+In addition, Union members were asked to take another form of action known as action short of a strike (ASOS), running from 25 November 2019 until 29 April 2020.

 We want to keep you updated with what you need to know.
 The University is committed to making sure the impact on your studies is at an absolute minimum and will be doing everything we can to support you.

-Whilst industrial action will mean disruption for many in our community, it is a legal right for workers in the UK and we’re committed to maintaining respect, safety and good relations between students and staff throughout, and beyond, any period of industrial action.
+While industrial action means disruption for many in our community, it is a legal right for workers in the UK and we’re committed to maintaining respect, safety and good relations between students and staff throughout, and beyond, any period of industrial action.

 You can find out what this may mean for you and how we plan to support you.

-You can also get strike terminology explained – because this is a national dispute, you’ll probably hear about it on campus and in the news.
+You can also get strike terminology explained – because this is a national dispute, you have have heard about it on campus and in the news.

 Read more about the background to the strikes.

-See how you might be affected by the industrial action.
+See how you might be affected by industrial action.

-- The University received notification on Tuesday 5 November that some University of Sussex staff, who are members of UCU are planning to take industrial action and go on strike.
+- The University received notification on Tuesday 5 November that some University of Sussex staff, who are members of UCU, were planning to take industrial action and go on strike.

-- We have been notified that if the strike goes ahead, it will take place over eight days from November 25 until 4 December 2019.
+- We were notified that if the strike went ahead, it would take place over eight days from November 25 until 4 December 2019.

-- Following that there is further planned action, known as ASOS (action short of a strike).
-The University does not yet know what form of ASOS will take place, and will be releasing information as soon as possible.
+Following the strike, there is further planned action, known as ASOS (action short of a strike).
+We will be releasing more information on this as soon as possible.

-- Only University staff who are members of one of the unions, known as UCU.
+- Only University staff who were members of one of the unions, known as UCU.

 - They consist of about 30% of our overall workforce – the majority are academic staff.

-- Some staff will let their students know in advance if they are not going to teach a class, although they are not legally obliged to do so.
+- Some staff let their students know in advance if they were not going to teach a class, although they were not legally obliged to do so.

 Education and studying

-- We have put plans in place so you will not be disadvantaged as a consequence of any strike action.
-We are focused on making sure the impact on you of any industrial action is minimal.
+- We put plans in place so you were not disadvantaged by any strike action.
+We focus on making sure the impact of any industrial action is minimal.

-- We will be putting in place measures to ensure you can continue to access your course and the services on campus.
+- We put in place measures to ensure you could access your course and campus services.

-- If there is a strike, the campus will be open as usual.
-All the core services funded by your tuition fees, such as the Library, sports centres, support services and cafes, will be operating.
-Teaching staff who are working on strike days will be running their classes as normal.
+- Campus was open as usual.
+All the core services funded by your tuition fees, such as the Library, sports centres, support services and cafes, were open.
+Teaching staff who worked on strike days ran their classes as normal.

 If you have a visa

-Your Tier 4 visa conditions are not affected by the industrial action.
-Unless you are specifically told a session has been disrupted, attend as normal.
-The usual processes for attendance monitoring will apply to sessions which are not disrupted.
+Tier 4 visa conditions were not affected by this industrial action.
+The usual processes for attendance monitoring applied to sessions which were not disrupted.

-If a session is disrupted due to industrial action, we will record this as a cancelled session.
-This will not have a detrimental impact on your attendance record for the purposes of your Tier 4 visa.
+If a session was disrupted due to industrial action, we recorded this as a cancelled session.
+This does not have a detrimental impact on your attendance record for the purposes of your Tier 4 visa.